-The Big Trees Lodge (formerly Wawona Hotel) is one of the oldest mountain resort lodge’s in California, and a classic of Victorian era resort design.
+The Wawona Hotel is one of the oldest mountain resort lodge’s in California, and a classic of Victorian era resort design.
 The Victorian style lodge was built in 1876 to serve tourists visiting the nearby Mariposa Grove of Giant Sequoias.
 As tourism increased, through 1916, the lodge built additional rooms and facilities.
 In addition, it cut more forest trails, as well as paths along the south fork of the Merced River.

-The Big Trees Lodge is located in the town of Wawona, 4 miles (6.4 km) from the park’s south entrance, between the Mariposa Grove of Giant Sequois and Yosemite Valley.
+The hotel is located in the town of Wawona, 4 miles (6.4 km) from the park’s south entrance, between the Mariposa Grove of Giant Sequois and Yosemite Valley.
 It is one of the few historical period lodge’s still standing within Yosemite National Park’s boundaries.

 Most of the 104 guestrooms open onto one of the lodge’s deep verandas, which wrap around the first and second floors; they have open views of the gardened and natural landscapes.
 The lodge includes six historically distinctive buildings, built between 1876 and 1916.
 The rooms are furnished with antiques, period pieces, and vintage elements.
 There are no telephones, televisions, or WiFi in the guestrooms (most have shared restrooms).